tania-k/Histo_TE_pipeline/README.md

 * Also added Phylogenetic signal to each rooted species.
 Make sure to run the phylogenetic signal analysis for each TE type.
 * I had 7 groups done, RNA TEs, DNA TEs, Simple Repeats, Low Complexity, MITEs, Satellites, and Unknowns.
 I've seen many disregard Low complexity, simple repeats and unknowns.
 Up to your discretion.
 ```

+Starship results can also be found here - I followed Emile's description on starfish to run the analysis - https://github.com/egluckthaler/starfish

 Good luck!
 Please message me at taniakurbessoian @ gmail for questions on results.

 -T